 It takes just over 365 days for the Earth to travel all the way around the Sun.
 We call the length of time it takes to go around the Sun a year, but to make life easier, most years have 365 days and every 4th year has 366 days.
 We call a year with 366 days a leap year.
 The extra day is February 29th.
 2012 was a leap year, and 2016 and 2020 will be leap years.

 The same force that holds you on the surface of the Earth so that you don’t float away when you jump, is what keeps the Moon revolving around the Earth and the Earth revolving around the Sun.
-This force is called gravity and the first man to discover that it existed was Sir Isaac Newton in the 17th century – he saw an apple fall from a tree and realised that it must have been pulled by a force.
+This force is called gravity and the first man to discover that it existed was Sir Isaac Newton in the 17th century.

 Earth is the only planet on which we know that there have been plants and animals living.
 On some planets there is no air to breathe and on others it is either too hot or too cold.
 Some scientists think that creatures may have lived on Mars millions of years ago, when Mars was warmer and had more air – they try to find evidence to show this is true.